Echtniet/ToBlueOrNotToBlue/README.md

 - [ ] Update `.gitignore` to exclude derived data, Apollo-generated files, etc.
 - [ ] Properly design the UI for a polished look
 - [ ] Add more robust and complete test cases across the layers
+- [ ] Fix console error while UI Testing "`UIScene` lifecycle will soon be required.
+Failure to adopt will result in an assert in the future."